 The European Union is composed of 27 different countries who have agreed to keep close economic ties, as well as to create a legislative ecosystem that facilitates joint or cross-border ventures.
-Thanks to these efforts, the European Union conducts a similar number of clinical studies per year as the United States.
+Thanks to these efforts, there are a similar number of European clinical trials per year as the United States.

 In order to ensure the region remains a competitive and attractive option for multi-country clinical trials, this regulatory framework has had to evolve with the industry.
 Currently, the region is transitioning between two overarching dispositions.
 Here, we will offer some pointers on the differences between them, as well as their implications on trial registration, ethics, information management, and patient confidentiality.